yuxuantaoisak/unit1/project/README.md

 My client requires a system to protect the private data.
 I thought about using a login system to accomplish this requirement using a if condition and the open command to work with a csv file.

-A you can see in the flow diagram in **Fig 3**, in th first line I am defining a function called try_login, this function has two inputs of type string, and the output is a boolean representing True if the user logins correctly or false otherwise.
+A you can see in the flow diagram in **Fig. 3**, in th first line I am defining a function called try_login, this function has two inputs of type string, and the output is a boolean representing True if the user logins correctly or false otherwise.
 This is saved in the variable logged_in.
 Then in line two, I used the open function to open the csv file named 'users.csv' and used readlines function to access all the usernames and passwords.
 After that, I initialized the logged_in function as False and used a for loop to define 'uname' and 'upass' in the file.
 If username and password are identical as in the users.csv file, the logged_in function becomes True, and it's the end of the program.